slbr117/capstone-2/README.md

 - Have an organized and logical project structure with at least 1 package
 - Have some type of error handling for bad user input (incorrect key press, etc.)

+- Create a landing page built in HTML / CSS or in React to showcase the features, functionality, and instructions for how to play your game.

 ****************************************************************